-The Elementary Education graduate degrees at the University of Oklahoma are designed to deepen and expand the content and pedagogical knowledge of teachers of grades 1-8.
+The Elementary Education graduate degree at the University of Oklahoma is designed to deepen and expand the content and pedagogical knowledge of teachers of grades 1-8.
 Graduates of this program often continue their work as classroom teachers in K-12 settings, serve as curriculum coordinators in their districts, work as resource teachers in their buildings, and work as faculty in institutions of higher education.
 These programs, while developed to build on the experience and knowledge of K-12 teachers, can be modified to accommodate and support adult learners seeking Oklahoma teacher certification in elementary education.

 Thesis: EDUC 5980

 Non-Thesis: EDUC 6930 or EDUC 5972

 Students in the Instructional Leadership and Academic Curriculum Master's Program take courses in:

 The master's degree requires completion of 36 semester credit hours of graduate coursework.
 Approximately 15 hours of coursework are taken as part of the course instructional requirement.
 The remaining credit hours will be completed in the specialty area.
 All students must successfully complete a thesis, project, or comprehensive examination.